usnistgov/OSCAL/docs/content/about/_index.md

 * Multiple regulatory standards and frameworks, which change over time;
 * Regulatory standards and frameworks overlap in scope and can often conflict or be difficult to manage together; and
-* Information systems are increasing in size and complexity.
+* Systems are increasing in size and complexity.

 To address information security and privacy risks, the implementation of selected controls needs to be verified and shown to be effective.
 To provide assurance of a system's security and privacy posture, the control implementation of a system must be both correctly described, assessed, and authorized.
 These tasks are resource-intensive, and often challenging to perform within budget constraints given the complexity of the problem.